On some occasions, Rudolf Steiner

 “Real occult teaching knows nothing of witchcraft and magic, nor of a superstitious meaning of some number.
 Its knowledge rests on deeper things....” — Rudolf Steiner, OCCULT SIGNS AND SYMBOLS (Anthroposophic Press, 1972), p.
 32.

-let's concentrate on witchcraft and magic.
+of witchcraft and magic.

-On various occasions, Steiner made the following statements:
+On various occasions,

 "What is the aim of those secret societies? ...
 There are the most varied types of such societies.
 One type, much in evidence in the West and taking all kinds of forms, includes organizations which practise ceremonial magic.
 Ceremonial magic can, of course, be good magic, but we are speaking now of those societies which do not practise ceremonial magic for the good of mankind in general, but for the good of certain groups of people, or certain specific aims which are not general human aims.

 "Let us look first at those societies which practise ceremonial magic from this point of view.
 As we have said, it can be good, but in these societies it is not good.
 Certain kinds of ceremonial magic have definite effects on the human physical body.
 Everything physical is, after all, a manifestation of the spirit.
 Certain spiritual aspects which come into being under the influence of ceremonial magic can have an effect on the human physical body, specifically on the system of ganglia, as I described it the other day, and also on the spinal system.
 The cerebral system is the most difficult of all to influence by means of ceremonial magic.
 All this has to be done via the detour of the spiritual element, but it can be done and it can become effective." — Rudolf Steiner, THE KARMA OF UNTRUTHFULNESS, Vol. 2 (Rudolf Steiner Press, 1992), lecture 21, GA 174.